St. George Anglican Church

 Beenleigh Railway Station

 The Beenleigh Railway Station was built in 1885 and was very important for the development of the area linking Beenleigh to Brisbane and Southport.
-The Railway Station has been turned into the Village Café.
+The Railway Station has been turned into the Tin Cup Café.
 The building was relocated from George Street to Beenleigh Historical Village in 1988.
 Goods trains were in abundant supply bringing goods and food to the outlying villages along the way.